-For many hoteliers, analyzing the data on Google Analytics can seem very intimidating especially with the many different reports that are readily available on its platform.
-At first glance, it can seem like a daunting task to analyze all the graphs, pie charts and numbers, however, when you learn to familiarize yourself with the ‘key’ metrics on Google Analytics, you will make more informed marketing decisions that will help to increase your hotel’s bottom line.
-As many of you probably already know, Google Analytics is the most widely used tool to track, measure and report your website’s data including traffic, user behavior and conversions.
-If you currently have a marketing agency handling your online marketing, be sure that they are sharing all the important and relevant key metrics with you including all the ones I will be mentioning in this article.
+For many hoteliers, analyzing the data on Google Analytics can seem very intimidating, especially with the many different reports that are readily available on its platform.
+At first glance, it can seem like a daunting task to analyze all the graphs, pie charts, and numbers.
+However, when you learn to familiarize yourself with the ‘key’ metrics on Google Analytics, you will make more informed marketing decisions that will help to increase your hotel’s bottom line.
+As many of you probably already know, Google Analytics is the most widely used tool to track, measure, and report your website’s data, including traffic, user behavior, and conversions.
+If you currently have a marketing agency handling your online marketing, be sure that they are sharing all the essential and relevant key metrics with you, including all the ones I will be mentioning in this article.
 If you are handling your online marketing in-house, this article should especially be helpful to you.
-With the endless amount of information provided on GA, it is vital that hoteliers learn to leverage the most important key metrics, in order to find ways to optimize effectively and to generate conversions.
-Below are vital KPI metrics that hoteliers should be analyzing on GA:
+With the endless amount of information provided on GA, hoteliers must learn to leverage the most important key metrics, to find ways to optimize effectively and to generate conversions.
+Below are crucial KPI metrics that hoteliers should be analyzing on GA.

-In order to effectively reach your potential guests, you will need to find your target audience using GA.
-GA is an extremely useful tool to find out not only who your audience is but how they behave on your site.
-Begin researching the age, location, gender and interest of your target audience.
+To effectively reach your potential guests, you will need to find your target audience using GA.
+GA is a handy tool to find out not only who your audience is but how they behave on your site.
+Begin researching the age, location, gender, and interest of your target audience.
 This will help give you an idea of the specific type of user that is already visiting your site.
-To create an effective marketing message that will speak directly to your audience, visit the Audience tab.
-This will tell you who your audience is, which sites they came off of before visiting your hotel’s site and what topics they might be interested in.
-Under the Demographics tab, you have the ability to analyze your top visitors by age and gender.
+To create a compelling marketing message that will speak directly to your audience, visit the Audience tab.
+This will tell you who your audience is, which sites they came off of before visiting your hotel’s website and what topics they might be interested in.
+Under the Demographics tab, you can analyze your top visitors by age and gender.
 If you want to find out which specific locations your visitors are coming from, then click on the Geo tab.
 The Geo report is useful when determining which areas to target in your pay-per-click campaigns.
-Understanding where your traffic is coming from, can help you create a more meaningful experience for your potential guest.
+Understanding where your traffic is coming from can help you create a more meaningful experience for your potential guest.

-Now that we’ve identified the KPI metrics to analyze on GA don’t forget to also use this tool to analyze your social media activity.
-GA can be very useful in interpreting the effectiveness of your social media efforts.
+Now that we’ve identified the KPI metrics to analyze on GA don’t also forget to use this tool to analyze your social media activity.
+GA can be beneficial in interpreting the effectiveness of your social media efforts.
 Find out which key social media metrics to analyze by clicking here.
-When you become familiar with all these metrics, you will soon discover new marketing opportunities and be able to tailor your messaging to the right audience and provide a better user experience.
+When you become familiar with all these metrics, you will soon discover new marketing opportunities and be able to tailor your message to the right audience and provide a better user experience.